SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 - **Developer Edition and above** By default, GitLab will build all branches but not Merge Requests.
 To build Merge Requests, you need to update the `.gitlab-ci.yml` file by adding `merge_requests` to the `only` parameter in your .yml.
 See the example configurations below for more information.

 ### Setting environment variables
 You can set environment variables securely for all pipelines in GitLab's settings.
-See [Creating a Custom Environment Variable](https://docs.gitlab.com/ee/ci/variables/#creating-a-custom-environment-variable) for more information.
+See GitLab's documentation on [Creating a Custom Environment Variable](https://docs.gitlab.com/ee/ci/variables/#creating-a-custom-environment-variable) for more information.

 You need to set the following environment variables in GitLab for analysis: